Miami Valley health leaders discuss new CDC guidance

-At the High Level, there is a high number of severe cases and a high protentional for strain on hospitals.
+At the high level, there is a high number of severe cases and a high potential for strain on hospitals.
 Masks will then be recommended in all indoor spaces, including schools.

 “My biggest takeaway from this is flexibility.
 We’re trying to get people in the habit of being flexible.
 So all of the recommendations and all of the mitigation measures may ebb and flow depending on the number of cases, the number of people hospitalized and so forth,” Dan Suffoletto, the Public Information Officer for Public Health Dayton Montgomery County, said.